your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ## Combining Magical Effects

 The effects of different spells add together while the durations of those spells overlap.
 The effects of the same spell cast multiple times don't combine, however.
-Instead, the most potent effect—such as the highest bonus—from those castings applies while their durations overlap.
+Instead, the most potent effect — such as the highest bonus — from those castings applies while their durations overlap.

 For example, if two clerics cast _Bless_ on the same target, that character gains the spell's benefit only once; he or she doesn't get to roll two bonus dice.